Genocs/genocs-library-docs/content/en/dotnet-templates/general/makefile-commands.md

 ``` bash
 make publish-to-hub
 ```
-Note : Currently, the docker repository is set to mine.
+Note: Currently, the docker repository is set to mine.
 You can modify this to yours in the Makefile.

 ### Terraform & AWS Deployments